JQrdan/datastream-base/README.md

 Base repo for Final year project at University of Exeter.
 This includes the deployment script to run the full system.

-### Prereqs

-  - Docker
-  - If on Windows, docker-compose (included with mac/linux version of docker)

 ### How to run

 This distributed system is created using a Docker swarm.
 To start the system, you will need at least one master node (called `master-1`) and two worker nodes (called `worker-1` and `worker-2`).